Ethel Griffies

-Ethel Griffies (born Ethel Woods; 26 April 1878 – 9 September 1975) was an English actress of stage, screen, and television.
+Ethel Griffies (born Ethel Woods; 26 April 1878 – 9 September 1975) was a British actress.
 She is remembered for portraying the ornithologist Mrs. Bundy in Alfred Hitchcock's classic The Birds (1963).
-She appeared in stage roles in her native England and in the United States, and had featured roles in around 100 motion pictures.
+She appeared in stage roles in the United Kingdom and the United States, and had featured roles in around 100 motion pictures.
 Griffies was one of the oldest working actors in the English-speaking theatre at the time of her death at 97 years old.
 She acted alongside such stars as May Whitty, Ellen Terry, and Anna Neagle.

 Biography

 Griffies was born in Sheffield, West Riding of Yorkshire, the daughter of actor and manager Samuel Rupert Woods and actress Lillie Roberts.
 Taken onstage at the age of three, she continued to act for the next 86 years.